Liu Bei: Conquering Yi Province (211–214)

 Next year, in 212, Cao Cao launched a campaign against Sun Quan, and he soon called Liu Bei for help.
 Liu Bei sent a messenger to Liu Zhang: "Cao Cao campaigned against Sun and now they are in danger.
 Both me and them were like "lips and teeth".
 Moreover, Guan Yu is fighting against Yue Jian at Qingni (清泥).
 If I don't go to help him now and he is defeated, then he will invade Jing province and the danger will be greater than Zhang Lu.
 Zhang Lu is looking to preserve his state.
-He isn't worth to worry about."and he requested that another 10,000 soldiers and additional provisions aid in the defence of Jing Province.
-Liu Zhang gave him only 4,000 troops and half of the other supplies he requested.
+He isn't worth worrying about."
+Liu Bei requested another 10,000 soldiers and additional provisions to defend Jing Province.
+Liu Zhang gave him only 4,000 troops and half the supplies he requested.
 Liu Bei used this as a way to motivate his troops: "I'm fighting the enemies of the province.
-My men are tired and cannot enjoy a peaceful life.
-While Liu Zhang amasses wealth in his palaces but reward mertis feebly.
-He hopes for the worthies and the brave to go fight in his place.
+My men are tired and cannot enjoy a peaceful life, while Liu Zhang amasses wealth in his palaces but reward merits feebly.
+He hopes for the worthy and the brave to go fight in his place.
 But how can he think as such?"

-Fa Zheng, Zhang Song and Meng Da set into motion their plan but they worried that Liu Bei would leave.
-They said to him that now that success is near, how could he give up and leave.
+To set into motion their plan, Fa Zheng and Meng Da joined Liu Bei's side while Zhang Song would stay at Chengdu to serve as a double agent.
+Zhang Song was worried that Liu Bei would indeed leave.
+He sent a letter to him and Fa Zheng where he reminded them not to give up and leave now that success is near.
 At this time, Zhang Su (張肅), Zhang Song's brother, discovered his brother's secret communications with Liu Bei and reported the issue to Liu Zhang.
 Liu Zhang was furious and stunned when he heard that Zhang Song had been helping Liu Bei to take over Yi Province from him – he executed Zhang Song and ordered his officers guarding the passes to Chengdu to keep secret documents and letters to Liu Bei.